You are here: Home » Blog » Overcoming Struggles

 Physical therapist, writer, and outdoor enthusiast from Arizona.
 Self-proclaimed dark chocolate addict and full-time adrenaline junkie.
 Obsessed with my dog and depending on the day my husband, too.

-7 thoughts on “6 Tips to Help You Deal with Ungrateful People (and What to Say)”
+7 thoughts on “6 Tips to Deal with Ungrateful People (and What to Say)”

 1. Thank you for this post very educational but instead of me thinking for them I would like more info and what to say to them do they can reconsider n think for themselves so they can change their behaviors